nextstrain/ncov/docs/src/guides/run-gisaid-ingest-on-terra.rst

 Create Terra Variables for GISAID API Endpoint
 ================================================

-If you are pulling GISAID data, you must have your own API key.
+For GISAID data, you must have your own API key by `contacting GISAID directly <https://www.gisaid.org>`_.

 1. Navigate to your workspace on Terra.
 2. On the **Data** tab, from the left menu click **Workspace Data**.